 Suppose you want to solve the following quadratic equation by factoring:

-Start by listing the pairs of numbers which multiply to 10, then find the pair of numbers which also adds to 7.
+Start by listing the pairs of numbers that multiply to 10, then find the pair of numbers that also adds to 7.

 Now you can rewrite your expression in factored form as the following, which will be equal to 0.

 Next, set each factor equal to 0 to write two separate equations, and solve accordingly, to arrive at your two solutions, x equals -2 and x equals -5.

 You can verify each solution by substituting it back into the original equation and simplifying.
 Substituting your first solution of -2 into the equation provides:

 Your final equation is 0 equals 0, which is a true statement, so x equals -2 is correct.

 Substituting -5, your second solution, into the equation provides: